 Tutorial for configuring LexisNexis with Azure Active Directory B2C

-- Profiling information collected from the user's machine
+- Profiling information collected from the user device

 To get started, you'll need:

-An Azure AD subscription.
-If you don't have a subscription, you can get a free account.
+- If you don't have one, you can get an Azure free account

-An Azure AD B2C tenant that is linked to your Azure subscription.
+- An Azure AD B2C tenant linked to your Azure subscription

 The ThreatMetrix integration includes the following components:

-Azure AD B2C – The authorization server, responsible for verifying the user’s credentials, also known as the identity provider
+- Azure AD B2C – The authorization server that verifies user credentials, also known as the identity provider (IdP)

-ThreatMetrix – The ThreatMetrix service takes inputs provided by the user and combines it with profiling information gathered from the user's machine to verify the security of the user interaction.
+- ThreatMetrix – Combines user input with profiling information from the user device to verify the interaction's security

-Custom REST API – This API implements the integration between Azure AD B2C and the ThreatMetrix service.
+- Custom REST API – Use to implement the Azure AD B2C and ThreatMetrix integration

 The following architecture diagram shows the implementation.